 If you want to learn how to fight, learn how to fight in the hood.
-But it’s about more than just fighting a bitch.
+But it’s about more than just fighting.
 The following is an important lesson I learned from living and fighting in the hood.

 I grew up poor in a dangerous part of town.
 If you haven’t been there before, you know an area like this as “The Ghetto.”
 I’m partial to calling them “The Projects” or “The Hood.”

 Hell, by any other name, is still hell.